Daisy wheel printing

 Daisy wheel printing is an impact printing technology invented in 1970 by Andrew Gabor at Diablo Data Systems.
 It uses interchangeable pre-formed type elements, each with typically 96 glyphs, to generate high-quality output comparable to premium typewriters such as the IBM Selectric, but two to three times faster.
 Daisy wheel printing was used in electronic typewriters, word processors and computers from 1972.
 The daisy wheel is so named because of its resemblance to the daisy flower.

+By 1980 daisy wheel printers had become the dominant technology for high-quality text printing, grossly impacting the dominance of manual and electric typewriters, and forcing dominant companies in that industry, including Brother and Silver Seiko to rapidly adapt — and new companies, e.g., Canon and Xerox, to enter the personal and office market for daisy wheel typewriters.
+The personal and office printing industry would soon adapt again to the advent of the PC and word processing software.

-By 1980 daisy wheel printers had become the dominant technology for high-quality text printing.
-Dot-matrix impact, thermal, or line printers were used where higher speed or image printing were required and poor print quality was acceptable.
-Both technologies were rapidly superseded for most purposes when dot-based printers—in particular laser printers—that could print any characters or graphics, rather than being restricted to a limited character set, became able to produce output of comparable quality.
-Daisy wheel technology is now found only in some electronic typewriters.
+Dot-matrix impact, thermal, or line printers were used where higher speed or image printing were required and where their print quality was acceptable.
+Both technologies were rapidly superseded for most purposes when dot-based printers, in particular laser and ink jet printers, capable of printing any characters, graphics, typefaces or fonts, rather than a limited, 96 character set, gradually were able to produce output of comparable quality.
+Daisy wheel technology is now mostly defunct, though is still found in electronic typewriters.